Towards a deeper fundamental understanding of (Al,Sc)N ferroelectric nitrides: Perspectives

-One straightforward way to go from the internal energy of Eq.
-(1) to its corresponding free energy is to insert all the energies provided by Equations (2), (3) and (4) into Monte-Carlo (MC) simulations.
-The MC simulations operate on both the polarization-related quantity ($u_{shift}$) and all the strain components ($\eta_{H,1,1}$, $\eta_{H,2,2}$, $\eta_{H,3,3}$, $\eta_{H,2,3}$, $\eta_{H,1,3}$, and $\eta_{H,1,2}$ ), resulting in a total of seven degrees of freedoms.
-During the MC simulations, we gradually raise the temperature of the system from 20K to 1500K.
-For each temperature, we attempt to move all the variables upto 2560,000 times.
-For each of such sweep, we record the values of $u_{shift}$ and the strains.
-Note that obtaining the strain elements results in the determination of the $a$ and $c$ lattice parameters, and hence the $c/a$ axial ratio, when recalling that the a$_{ref}$ and c$_{ref}$ of Table 1 correspond to the zeroes of strain for $\eta_{H,1,1}$, $\eta_{H,2,2}$ and $\eta_{H,3,3}$.
-Moreover, extracting $a$ along with $u_{shift}$ also yields the knowledge of the polarization P$_z$ via $\frac{4Z^{*}u_{shift}}{\sqrt{3}a^{2}}$, with $Z^{*}$=3.2e.
-We also compute the dielectric susceptibility thanks to the polarization fluctuations and via the equality $\chi$ = $ V (<P^2_z> -(<P_z>^2))/ k_B T$, where $V$ is the volume, T is the temperature, $k_B$ the Boltzmann constant and $< >$ denotes averaging over the MC sweeps (see Ref. \cite{Inna-Resta} and references therein for that equality).
-The results for Al$_{0.8}$Sc$_{0.2}$N are shown in Figs. 9a, 9b and 9c, when allowing all the degrees of freedom to relax.
+Throughout the simulations, we track the current values of all seven DOFs.
+The thermal averages of these observables are then used to derive the temperature-dependent properties shown in Fig. 9.
+Obtaining the strain elements results in the determination of the $a$ and $c$ lattice parameters, and hence the $c/a$ axial ratio, when recalling that the a$_{ref}$ and c$_{ref}$ of Table 1 correspond to the zeroes of strain for $\eta_{H,1,1}$, $\eta_{H,2,2}$ and $\eta_{H,3,3}$.
+We also note that the polarization $P_z$ is not a direct DOF but a derived observable, calculated at each step from $u_{shift}$ and $a$ (where $a = a_{ref}(1+\eta_{H,1,1})$) using the relation $P_{z} = 4Z^{*}u_{shift} / (\sqrt{3}a^{2})$ with $Z^{*}$=3.2e.
+The average polarization $\langle P_z \rangle$ and lattice parameters ($a$ and $c$) are computed from the thermal averages of these tracked values.
+Finally, the dielectric susceptibility $\chi$ is computed from the statistical polarization fluctuations via the fluctuation-dissipation theorem: $\chi = \frac{V}{\varepsilon_0k_B T} \left( \langle P_z^2 \rangle - \langle P_z \rangle^2 \right)$, where $V$ is the volume, T is the temperature, $k_B$ the Boltzmann constant and $< >$ denotes averaging over the MC sweeps (see Ref. \onlinecite{Inna-Resta} and references therein for that equality).